AguaClara/String-Digester/Report_Draft2.md

 #### Rosalie Krasnoff, Zsofia Szegletes, Madeline Garell, Antonio Martinez
 #### October 26, 2018

+[Shuo: Hello String Digester!
+I'll write my comments in the square brackets like this.
+Please feel free to delete them when you revise or update your report. ]
 ## Abstract

 The string digester team’s objective for this semester is to continue research on designing a new wastewater treatment system to eliminate problems associated with current trickling filters.
 To improve consistency in wastewater treatment, experiments will be conducted using strings to optimize surface area.
 The long-term goal of this team is to create an efficient wastewater treatment system that will perform secondary and tertiary treatment on domestic wastewater.
 Initial tests involving different string materials, biofilm growth, and string spacing will help define design parameters for the construction of a functioning string digester.

+[Very concise and Clear abstract. ]
 ## Introduction
 The String Digester sub-team originated due to the remaining need for continued wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 Looking to enhance industrial-scale trickling filters, work from the previous semester identified an issue with the process: a large amount of unused space is present in almost all treatment units due to preferential flow of wastewater.
 The primary objective of this sub-team is to continue to discover, construct, and tweak methods that can maximize the efficiency of trickling filter wastewater treatment.
 The team believes that the trickling filter treatment system can significantly increase in efficacy by innovating the media aspect of the  wastewater treatment system.
 After conclusion of strings being a viable option for filter media, the research of this semester will focus on augmenting the amount of used volume within the trickling filter by examining different materials of strings as well as the placement of this form of media on a filter.
 With this work, the team will work towards assessing the feasibility of the implementation of a modified trickling filter unit in future AguaClara treatment plant while striving to make significant technological improvements on industry-standard applications for the system.